vgcouso/ha-tracker/README.md

 ### Zones

-- **Home Assistant zones** They cannot be edited and are shown on the map and in the table in red.
+- **Home Assistant zones:**
+  - In these zones, you can only change their visibility and their color on the map.
+  - To change their name, radius, or location, you must do so in Home Assistant.
-- **Zones created within the application**, with admin permissions.
+- **Zones created within the application:**
   - These zones can be moved and have their radius changed.
   - Zones created within the application are visible in Home Assistant but cannot be modified there.
   - The name of the zones must be unique and its size must be less than 30 characters.
   - You can assign a different color to each one.
   - The zone color is used as the background for cells in the user, zone, filter tables, and in the summary of visited zones.

 <div align="center">
   <img src="https://raw.githubusercontent.com/vgcouso/ha-tracker/main/docs/images/zones.png" alt="HA Tracker zones screen" style="width: 80%; max-width: 100%; height: auto;" />